The Earn-Out: A Common Feature of Agency Sales

 An earn-out is a deferred payment structure where you receive part of the sale price only if the agency hits certain targets after completion.
 Common targets include revenue growth, profit margins, client retention, or EBITDA milestones.
 For buyers, it protects them from overpaying if the agency underperforms post-sale.
 For sellers, it can bridge a valuation gap and access a higher total price.

-As ICAEW qualified accountants working exclusively with agency founders, we see earn-outs in at least half of the agency sales we advise on.
-This article covers exactly how HMRC treats earn-outs, what the 2025/26 rules say, and how to structure your deal to keep more of the money you have earned.
+Working exclusively with agency founders, we see earn-outs in at least half of the agency sales we advise on.
+This article covers exactly how HMRC treats earn-outs, what the 2026/27 rules say, and how to structure your deal to keep more of the money you have earned.

 How HMRC Classifies Earn-Out Payments: Capital vs Income